luisabender/bioinformatics-bachelor-s-thesis/README.md

 DownstreamAnalysis.Rmd

-- Loaded count matrices SRA runtable (for metainfo) in R.<br>
+- Loaded count matrices SRA runtable (for metainfo) in R.
-- Dropped Samples with very low alignment rate (1.2%-1.6%). <br>
+- Dropped Samples with very low alignment rate (1.2%-1.6%).
-- Filtered low expressed genes, where the tpm is at least 0.5 for 51% of the genes. <br>
+- Filtered low expressed genes, where the tpm is at least 0.5 for 51% of the genes.
-- Used variance stabilization transformation on the DESeqDataset and created a heatmap of sample-to-sample distances and PCA to search for potential outliers. <br>
+- Used variance stabilization transformation on the DESeqDataset and created a heatmap of sample-to-sample distances and PCA to search for potential outliers.

 ![PCA with vst counts and marked outliers.](plots/PCA.png)

-- DESeq with Interaction term: design: ~treatment + days_post_treatment + treatment:days_post_treatment. <br>
+- DESeq with Interaction term: design: ~treatment + days_post_treatment + treatment:days_post_treatment.
-- Explored the DESeq results and saved the interaction results for time effect in untreated vs treated and the significant genes in each dataset. <br>
+- Explored the DESeq results and saved the interaction results for time effect in untreated vs treated and the significant genes in each dataset.
 - Created a venn diagram and upset to look for overlaps in significant genes from each day.

 ![Venn Diagram with significant genes](plots/upset_sig_genes.png)

-- Loaded Mercator results for Gene level annotations and merged them with the DESeq results. <br>
+- Loaded Mercator results for Gene level annotations and merged them with the DESeq results.
-- Counted significant genes in each functional category to visualize the counts for each timepoint.  <br>
+- Counted significant genes in each functional category to visualize the counts for each timepoint.

 ![Barplot with category counts for each day](plots/sig_genes_category.png)